Street art in Gainesville, Florida. With a growing urban art scene, new street art and murals are popping up all around the city.

 The city of Gainesville has really embraced the culture of street art and has invested in various projects around the city, including the 352walls, an initiative whose mission is “to position Gainesville as a vibrant cultural destination, stimulate urban renewal, foster cultural tourism and economic development, beautify the urban landscape, boost community pride, and serve as a platform for urban art studies.”
-On their website, you can find a map to see where the 27 walls and 7 utility boxes are located around the city.
+On their website, you can find a map to see where the many murals and painted utility boxes are located around the city.
 Yes, not only does Gainesville have awesome street art, but they also have awesome utility boxes.

 Artists have come from all over the world to paint in Gainesville, and there are some that came from just down street.
 One of my favorites was the mural done by L.E.O., a street artist from Miami.
 He painted a mural of 16 year old Richard Hall, an aspiring football player who was killed by a stray bullet in Miami in 2014.